 What is AIMS?

-A second opportunity to attend this ONE DAY CONFERENCE organised by a collaboration of:
+A second ONE DAY CONFERENCE organised by a collaboration of:

 AIMS (Association for Improvements in the Maternity Services)

 ARM (Association of Radical Midwives)